areggalstyan/reforging/README.md

 ##### frequency: double

-Specifies the "frequency" of the lighting.
-The "frequency" is used to determine the step angle, which is 180 divided by the "frequency".
-The higher the number is, the further apart will the lighting be.
+Specifies the number of lightnings.

 #### throwAbility: object

-This is the third base ability.
-It allows the player to throw sword which will disappear after hitting a solid block or travelling the maximum specified distance and damage all the entities it hits on the way.
+Allows the player to throw sword which will disappear after hitting a solid block or travelling the maximum specified distance and damage all the entities it hits on the way.

 ##### price: object